IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/card.md

 ---

 # Card
-<p class="highlight">The $ProductName$ [`IgcCardComponent`]({environment:wcApiUrl}/classes/IgcCardComponent.html) displays text, images, icons, and buttons in a visually rich presentation that can serve as an entry point to more detailed information.
+<p class="highlight">The $ProductName$ [`Card Component`]({environment:wcApiUrl}/classes/IgcCardComponent.html) displays text, images, icons, and buttons in a visually rich presentation that can serve as an entry point to more detailed information.
 Cards can be used to create a multimedia dashboard.</p>

 ## Card Example